CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

   These `File` objects will be used to create the two `SlangSource` objects needed to compile and run the flow and its operation.

-  A `SlangSource` object is a representation of source code written in SLANG along with the source's name.
+  A `SlangSource` object is a representation of source code written in CloudSlang along with the source's name.
 The `SlangSource` class exposes several `static` methods for creating new `SlangSource` objects from files, URIs or arrays of bytes.

 + Next, a set of dependencies is created and the operation is added to the set.